Who needs a cookie notice?

 The so-called ‘cookie law’, the ePrivacy Directive, is in the process of becoming an actual regulation.

-The two EU laws both have significant impact on the practice and use of cookie consent banners.
+The two EU laws both have significant impact on the practice and use of cookie consent banners and the way in which we warn users about cookies and tracking.

 With their enforcement, cookie consent banners on websites must change.

-If you have a website or blog with visitors from the EU, you need a cookie notice or popup.
+If you have a website or blog with visitors from the EU, you need a cookie warning or popup notice.

 In theory, only websites that collect user data by means of cookies need to get consent for doing so from their users.